abhishek541/AutoDetectLanguage/README.md

 The data has been taken as text files from different Wikipedia articles in all these languages.
 Training data is in 'data\train' directory and test data is in 'data\test' directory.

-To run the model, clone do the following:
+To run the model, do the following:

   1. Clone the repository
   2. Go to the project directory